 Jobs That Require Certificates

 - Web Developer.
 Web developers are among the most highly sought professionals in this digital age.
 This profession deals with the creation and maintenance of websites and web applications.
 If you want to pursue this career, there are many certificate programs at bootcamps such as Springboard, General Assembly, and BrainStation.
+This career only requires a certificate for entry.

 - Project Manager.
 Project managers draw on their professional skills to ensure that projects finish on time and within budget constraints.
 They are familiar with project management frameworks like Agile, Waterfall, and Scrum.